-ACED 7200 Improvement of Instruction in Keyboarding 3-0- 3 Development of strategies for teaching keyboarding.
-Emphasis on course obj jectives, equipment, materials, skill development, standards, and evaluative criteria.
-ACED 7220 Improvement of Instruction in Computer Technology 3-0- 3 An analysis of methods, strategies, and problems associated with teaching of computer technology courses.
-Also included are the selection and acquisition of state-of-th e-art hardware and software and the design and maintenance of a technology lab in an educa- ational setting.
-ACED 7230 Improvement of Instruction in Accounting and Basic Business Subjects 3-0- 3 Strategies for teaching accounting and basic business subjects.
-Emphasi s is placed on examining the use of computers in the teaching/learning process; motivati on techniques; evaluation tools; and application of research to the instructional process.
-ACED 7240 Improvement of Instruction in Office Education 3-0- 3 Competencies needed by students preparing for office work are analyzed; teach ching methods, course content, and evaluation procedures are discussed.
-3 hours credit Prerequisite: Major in appropriate specialization; permission of the advisor must be obtained before registration.
-3 hours credit Prerequisite: Major in appropriate specialization; permission of the advisor must be obtained before registration.
-ACED 7400 Computer Technology for the Workplace 3-0- 3 Introductory, hands-on computer applications for development of workplace skills.
-Topics include word processing, databases, spreadsheets, communication, and pre sentation software.
-ACED 7410 New Teacher Institute 6-0 -6 Basic instructional and management skills for new secondary career educ Emphasis is on survival skills related to teaching methodology and curriculum ation teachers. m implementa- Emphasis is on survival skills related to teaching methodology and curriculum tion that will help them to be successful during their first or second year of ation teachers. m implementa- Emphasis is on survival skills related to teaching methodology and curriculum tion that will help them to be successful during their first or second year of ACED 7500 Organization and Administration of Career Education ation teachers. m implementa- teaching.
-3-0-3 Emphasis is on survival skills related to teaching methodology and curriculum tion that will help them to be successful during their first or second year of ation teachers. m implementa- teaching.
-3-0-3 Emphasis is on survival skills related to teaching methodology and curriculum tion that will help them to be successful during their first or second year of ACED 7500 Organization and Administration of Career Education ation teachers. m implementa- teaching.
-3-0-3 deral and state
+ACED 7150 Perspectives on the Adult Learner 3-0-3 Facilitation of learning and performance improvement in the workplace and adult education environment.
+The course includes application of instructional methods, informal and inci- dental learning strategies, coaching, team building, and formal and informal on-the-job learning tactics.
+The course also focuses on facilitating individual and group learning to effect organi- zational change.
+ACED 7200 Improvement of Instruction in Keyboarding 3-0-3 Development of strategies for teaching keyboarding.
+Emphasis on course objectives, equip- ment, materials, skill development, standards, and evaluative criteria.
+ACED 7220 Improvement of Instruction in Computer Technology 3-0-3 An analysis of methods, strategies, and problems associated with teaching computer tech- nology courses.
+Also included are the selection and acquisition of state-of-the-art hardware and software and the design and maintenance of a technology lab in an educational setting.
+ACED 7230 Improvement of Instruction in Accounting and evaluation tools; and application of research to the instructional process.
+ACED 7240 Improvement of Instruction in Office Education

+Competencies needed by students preparing for office work are analyzed; teaching methods, course content, and evaluation procedures are discussed.

+Strategies for teaching accounting and basic business subjects.
+Emphasis is placed on examining the use of computers in the teaching/learning process; motivation techniques;

+ACED 7300 Practicum in Adult/Career Education 3 hours credit Prerequisite: Major in appropriate specialization; permission of the advisor must be obtained before registration.

+ACED 7310 Practicum in Adult/Career Education Prerequisite: Major in appropriate specialization; permission of the advisor must be obtained before registration.

+ACED 7400 Computer Technology for the Workplace

+Introductory, hands-on computer applications for development of workplace skills.
+Topics include word processing, databases, spreadsheets, communication, and presentation software.

+ACED 7410 New Teacher Institute

+Basic Business Subjects

+Basic instructional and management skills for new secondary career education teachers.
+Emphasis is on survival skills related to teaching methodology and curriculum implementation that will help them to be successful during their first or second year of teaching.

+ACED 7500 Organization and Administration of Career Education

+Organization of career education on the local, state, and national levels; federal and state government roles; and types of career education programs in education and industry.

+ACED 7530 Supervision of Adult and Career Education Programs

-Selection and evaluation of personnel, supervisory techniques, and methods of leadership
+Selection and evaluation of personnel, supervisory techniques, and methods of leadership for leaders in education and industry.